View Cart

-How do I account for land improvements?
+How to account for land improvements

-If you are preparing land for its intended purpose, then you should include these costs in the cost of the land asset.
+If land improvements have a useful life, they should be depreciated.
+If there is no way to estimate a useful life, then do not depreciate the cost of the improvements.
+If land is being prepared for its intended purpose, then include these costs in the cost of the land asset.
 They are not depreciated.
-Examples of such costs are:
+Examples of such costs are demolishing an existing building, and clearing and leveling the land.

 A special item is the ongoing cost of landscaping.
 This is a period cost, not a fixed asset, and so should be charged to expense as incurred.